Journey to Washington, D.C. – Day 3 (City Center – Supreme Court, Capitol Building, Smithsonian, Holocaust Museum, and Library of Congress)

 Library of Congress

 My final pit stop was the Library of Congress.
 I signed up for a tour.
 I’m glad I did.
-The columns honored famous authors like Longfellow, Scott, Gibbon, and more.
+The columns honored famous authors such as Longfellow, Scott, and Gibbon.
 As a teacher who teaches reading and writing, I was in awe of the building.
 I came at the perfect time to visit the Reading Room as well, which is a rare opportunity.

 I thoroughly enjoyed my time in Washington, D.C.
-I learned a lot and lived through moments that I normally wouldn’t have had the chance to.
+I learned a lot and lived through moments I normally wouldn’t have had the chance to experience.
 My appreciation for art and architecture grew tremendously after visiting most of these places.
 Although I didn’t get to see everything, I experienced a lot.